 In 2016, we completed work at Tilley Road in Paekākāriki, Poplar Avenue in Raumati South, Mazengarb Road and Kāpiti Road in Paraparaumu, and Otaihanga Road in Otaihanga.

-Work to improve cycle connections on Poplar Avenue west of Leinster Avenue and between Matai Road and Glen Road will be progressed in 2017.
+Work to improve cycle connections on Poplar Avenue west of Leinster Avenue and between Matai Road and Glen Road is underway.
 Click here to view the concept design.

 The improvements will provide a safe and consistent pathway for kids travelling to local schools or the Kāpiti Expressway Cycleway at Leinster Avenue, and will help promote walking and easy cycling along Poplar Avenue.
 It will also improve pedestrian and cycle safety and accessibility between the Raumati South shops and the Te Ara o Whareroa Cycleway in Queen Elizabeth Park.

 Work is underway to construct a shared path for pedestrians and cyclists on the north side of Raumati Road which will extend from the Expressway to Raumati Beach village.
-This work is expected to be complete in June 2017, subject to favourable weather conditions.
+This work is expected to be completed in the next few months.

 Contact: Programme Manager CWB